This Is Where You’ll Find The Oldest Tree in Canada

 Davies says that old trees are important, even in urban areas like Toronto, because they’ve adapted to local conditions: water chemistry, soil, weather and even the herbivores that munch on them.
 Their seeds contain genes that produce offspring that can successfully grow in the same conditions.
 He notes that trees in North America have large ranges, so the same species that grows in Toronto can grow in, say, Tennessee—but only one has the right genetic code in its seeds to thrive north of the border.

-While there’s something rewarding about being able to say you’ve found Canada’s oldest tree, old trees are everywhere and, ecologically, that’s more important than absolutes.
+While there’s something rewarding about being able to say you’ve found Canada’s oldest tree, old trees are everywhere and, ecologically, that’s more important than record-breaking.

 As Davies points out, “You look right in your backyard sometimes and there’s some really ancient stuff.”